WARNING: Per wiki policy, all spoilers are unmarked on Awesome Moments pages.

 - Who are the other two clones?
 Commander Wolffe (from Plo Kloon's force), and Gregor, the lost Clone Commando from "Missing in Action" who helped R2-D2 and D-squad.
 Yes, he survived all that.

-- The midseason trailer just screams "Holy Shit!"
-Quotient.
+- The midseason trailer just screams Shocking Moment.
 Among many other events, we have Darth Maul offering to become Ezra's Evil Mentor, a Sith pyramid activating, and the beginning of Ahsoka's long-anticipated confrontation with Darth Vader.

 The Siege of Lothal